How the anchors guide leadership decisions under pressure.

 WaveMaker stabilizes interpretation.

-Leaders examine whether the variance is seasonal, operational, or strategic before reacting.
+Leaders examine whether the variance is seasonal or operational before reacting strategically.

 ISTS keeps execution cadence stable.